 In this case, both seller and buyer record the transaction in their accounts on December 30.
-Seller will record the sale, increase accounts receivable and reduce the inventory.
-Buyer, on the other hand, will record the purchase, increase the account payable and increase the inventory as well.
+The seller will record the sale, increase accounts receivable and reduce the inventory.
+On the other hand, the buyer will record the purchase, increase the account payable, and increase the inventory as well.

-In FOB Shipping Point buyer must record the purchase as soon as the good leave seller’s warehouse (or shipping dock).
+In FOB Shipping Point buyer must record the purchase as soon as the goods leave the seller’s warehouse (or shipping dock).
 In practice, however, it is difficult for the buyer to record the delivery when the goods leave the seller’s warehouse.
-It requires proper notifications for making an entry into the buyer’s inventory management system.
+It requires proper notifications to enter the buyer’s inventory management system.
 Thus, the receipt of goods completes at the receiving dock of the buyer.

 This suggests that there is a difference between what the term implies and its actual accounting implementation.